ElleNealAI/databutton-mcp-templates/README.md

 # databutton-mcp-templates
-A collection of APIs that can be added to your MCP template.
+A collection of APIs that can be added to your Databutton hosted MCP Server.
 Enabling you to add capabilities to your AI Agent.

 Instructions